McGuire00/Birthday-Tracker/README.md

 # How to run
 * Run the requirements.txt file to get Pyside6 or pip install it, the choice is yours.
 * Run main.py

+# Extra remarks
+* I will be adding to the functionality of the program as the ideas come to me.